Respite - breaks for carers

 How the Service works

 You will be told how many weeks of respite care are recommended in the care assessment.
-The service allows the service user to have respite in an agreed and appropriate placement up to the maximum number of weeks identified in the care assessment.
+The service allows the service user to have respite in an agreed and appropriate placement.
+This is up to the maximum number of weeks identified in the care assessment.

-When you want to use the service, contact your Social Worker or Care Co-ordinator who will help you with your arrangements.
+When you want to use the service, contact your Social Worker or Care Co-ordinator.
+They will help you with your arrangements.
 Your care plan will identify how many weeks you need.

-It is important to contact your Social Worker or Care Co-ordinator so that other services can be suspended and started again when you need them.
+It is important to contact your Social Worker or Care Co-ordinator.
+This is so that other services can be suspended and started again when you need them.